-Other than as described herein, the Corporation does not have any contract, agreement, plan or arrangement that provides for payments to a NEO at, following or in connection with a termination (whether voluntary, involuntary or constructive), resignation, retirement, a change in control of the Corporation or a change in an NEO's responsibilities (each, a "Triggering Event").
-Potential payments to each NEO shown below assumes the Triggering Event took place on December 31, 2020.
+Other than as described herein, the Corporation does not have any contract, agreement, plan or arrangement that provides for payments to a NEO at, following or in connection with a termination (whether voluntary, involuntary or constructive), resignation, retirement, a change in control of the Corporation or a change in an NEO's responsibilities.
 "Sprott Group" means the Corporation and any of its subsidiaries, related and affiliated corporations, limited partnerships and other business entities.